Egnyte-project/egnyte-site-builder/README.md

 The following Content Types are available:

-- Page: A means to create the Cavalla Basic Page Content Type.
+- Page: A means to create a Basic Page Content Type.
-- Egnyte Profile: Use Cavalla Blog for time-sensitive content like news, press releases or blog posts.
+- Egnyte Profile: Provides a node to create Profiles for Egnyte.com.

 The following Widgets are available: